awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/outputs-manage-tags.md

    A list of outputs for that flow appears\.

-1. Choose the option for the output that you want to remove tags from\.
+1. Choose the output that you want to remove tags from\.

 1. In the **Details** section, choose **Manage tags**\.